-- In their session of 6 April 2016, the supervisory and management boards of Sava Re drew up a proposal for the general meeting providing for a dividend relating to the profit of 2015 of € 0.80 gross per share, of which € 0.65 gross per share would comprise the regular dividend (representing an 18-percent increase over the 2014 dividend) and € 0.15 gross per share would comprise an extraordinary dividend.
-The management board of Sava Re cancelled the 31st general meeting scheduled for 24 May 2016 and in July 2016 reconvened it for 30 August 2016. - In April 2016, Sava Re carried out a share repurchase procedure on the OTC market.
-After the process of sending offers was closed, the Company set the price (€ 15) and purchase volume of POSR shares (845,599) to be repurchased.
-From 1 April to 22 April 2016, Sava Re purchased altogether 895,796 own shares for a total amount of € 13.4 million in both the regulated and the OTC markets.
+In their session of 6 April 2016, the supervisory and management boards of Sava Re drew up a proposal for the general meeting providing for a dividend - relating to the profit of 2015 - of \in 0.80 gross per share, of which \in 0.65 gross per share would comprise the regular dividend (representing an 18-percent increase over the 2014 dividend) and \in 0.15 gross per share would comprise an extraordinary dividend.
+The management board of Sava Re cancelled the 31st general meeting scheduled for 24 May 2016 and in July 2016 reconvened it for 30 August 2016.

+In April 2016, Sava Re carried out a share repurchase procedure on the OTC market.
+After the process of sending offers was closed, the Company set the price (\in 15) and purchase volume of POSR shares (845,599) to be repurchased.
+From 1 April to 22 April 2016, Sava Re purchased altogether 895,796 own shares for a total amount of \in 13.4 million in both the regulated and the OTC markets.
 The total number of own shares after the purchases is 1,721,966, which represents 10.0 % less one share of the Company's issued share capital.
-There were no more share buy-back after 22 April 2016, as the general meeting authorisation was limited to 10 % minus one share of the share capital. - In early May 2016 after obtaining the required approvals from the National Bank of Serbia, the Serbian insurer Sava neživotno osiguranje (SRB) assumed the entire portfolio of the insurer AS osiguranje Beograd. - In July after its regular annual rating review, rating agency Standard & Poor's reaffirmed Sava Re's existing "A-" ratings with a stable outlook.
-The ratings reflect the Company's improved business risk profile, its long-term stability and financial soundness. - On 30 August 2016 the 31st general meeting of shareholders was held, at which no challenging actions were announced. - In August, the north-eastern and central parts of Slovenia were hit by a storm.
-The associated net loss for the Sava Re Group was about € 5 million. - S On 19 October 2016 the Slovenian Constitutional Court with respect to the cancellation of subordinated financial instruments - held that while the disputed Banking Act formally allowed the holders of cancelled shares and subordinated bonds of banks to bring claims against the Bank of Slovenia, this form of judicial protection was ineffective because claimants had no access to information for the assessment of the value of bank assets and other relevant data based on which the Bank of Slovenia imposed emergency measures relating to qualified liabilities of banks resulting in the cancellation of banking shares and subordinated bonds.
-Furthermore, the law provided no procedural rules nor procedures of collective judicial protection for making fair decisions in disputes between expropriated share and bond holders and the Bank of Slovenia.
-Therefore, the Constitutional Court ordered the Slovenian National Assembly to - within six months of the publication of the decision - pass legislation that would allow the constitutionally consistent and effective enforcement of the right to justice for all claims already filed and future claims for damages relating to the cancellation of shares and bonds, and extend the limitation period for such claims.
+There were no more share buy-back after 22 April 2016, as the general meeting authorisation was limited to 10 % minus one share of the share capital.

+In early May 2016 after obtaining the required approvals from the National Bank of Serbia, the Serbian insurer Sava neživotno osiguranje (SRB) assumed the entire portfolio of the insurer AS osiguranje Beograd.

+In July after its regular annual rating review, rating agency Standard & Poor's reaffirmed Sava Re's existing "A-" ratings with a stable outlook.
+The ratings reflect the Company's improved business risk profile, its long-term stability and financial soundness.

+On 30 August 2016 the 31st general meeting of shareholders was held, at which no challenging actions were announced.

+In August, the north-eastern and central parts of Slovenia were hit by a storm.
+The associated net loss for the Sava Re Group was about \in 5 million.

+Constitutional Court - with respect to the cancellation of subordinated financial instruments - held that while the disputed Banking Act formally allowed the holders of cancelled shares claims against the Bank of Slovenia, this form of judicial protection was ineffective because claimants had no access to information for the assessment of the value of bank assets and other relevant data based on which the Bank of Slovenia imposed emergency measures relating to qualified liabilities of banks resulting in dinated bonds.
+Furthermore, the law provided no procedural rules nor procedures of collective judicial protection for making fair deciand bond holders and the Bank of Slovenia.
+Therefore, the Constitutional Court ordered the Slovenian National Assembly to - within six months of the publication of the decision pass legislation that would allow the constitutionally consistent and effective enforcement of the right to justice for all claims already filed and future claims for damages relating to the cancellation of shares and bonds, and extend the limitation period for such claims.
 The total absolute value of cancelled subordinated instruments is € 10,038,000 for Sava Re, € 22,957,200 for Zavarovalnica Sava, and € 4.965.100 for Moja naložba.
 All these Sava Re Group companies will continue activities to protect their interests.
-In order to protect their rights with regard to limitation provisions, in December 2016 the Sava Re Group members brought actions against the issuing banks of the subordinated financial instruments that they held and were subsequently cancelled.
+In order to protect their rights with regard to limitation provisions, in December 2016 the Sava Re Group members brought actions against the issuing banks of the subordinated financial instruments that